-Non-Euclidean Geometry We will explore the 2000 year history and development of one of the most interesting ideas to arise in western civilization.
-Our approach will follow that of our author (Greenberg) who uses historical vignettes as motivation and the axiomatic method as the primary tool for understanding the basics of non-Euclidean Geometry.
+Non-Euclidean Geometry We will explore the 2000 year history and development of one of the most perplexing and hence interesting ideas to arise in western civilization.
+Our approach will follow that of our author (Greenberg) who uses historical vignettes as motivation and the axiomatic method as the primary tool for understanding the basics of logic, proof, Euclidean, and non-Euclidean Geometry.